Documentation

 Configuration resolution order

-When Spark needs a setting, it checks these sources in order.
+When Spark needs a credential, it checks these sources in order.
 The first value found wins:

 2. Environment var → SPARK_API_KEY=sk_...